RibirX/Ribir/docs/en/practice_todos_app/develop_a_todos_app.md

     @VScrollBar {
       @Lists {
         @ { pipe!($this;).map(move |_| {
-          // 这里故意写一行不会执行的代码, 告诉 Ribir
-          // 当前闭包需要捕获 `this` 的 Writer 而不是 Reader let _hint_capture_writer = || $this.write();
+          // Here, we intentionally write a line of code that won't be executed, to tell Ribir that the current closure needs to capture `this`'s Writer, not its Reader let _hint_capture_writer = || $this.write();

           let mut widgets = vec![];